jbrondex/ivori_model_homemadefem/README.md

 In the main.py file, the only two lines that the user has to change are the "Directory_sif" and "Name_sif".
 They correspond to respectively, the path to the directory where the sif_<...>.py file to run is located, and the full name of this sif_<...>.py file.
 Once these lines have been filled, the main.py can be run.
+In some situations, the importlib.import_module might not work.
+In that case, comment lines 32 to 34 of the main.py file and use instead line 26 to import the sif_<...>.py file you want to run.

 ## How to write a sif ?
 The sif_<...>.py (solver input file) basically corresponds to the user interface.
 All the sif_<...>.py that have been used